lukalapulakshman123/terraform-local-samp/README.md

-# Terraform AZURE Application Registration module
+# Terraform Azure Application Registration module
 * This module allows you to Register an application with required roles and permissions and return Clientid and ClientSecret
 * This module will register an application and create Service principal with following roles attached:
   * Reader